yan4ik/udacity_driving/project4/README.md

 Radius of curvature is calculated exactly as in Udacity tutorials.
 Code is in cell 19.
 On video it oscillates pretty wildly, but on average is pretty close to 1km, which seems reasonable.

-The position of vehicle is calculated as follows - we look at the most bottom of our highlited region and search for the leftmost and rightmost points.
+The position of vehicle is calculated as follows - we look at the most bottom of our highlighted region and search for the leftmost and rightmost points.
 We assume that if car is exactly in the center of the road then these points have identical offsets from the borders of the image.
 So we measure the shift of these points from the center - right is positive, left is negative.
 We also don't forget to calibrate our measurements from pixel space to real world space.
 The code is in cell 15.
 On the video my method gives reasonable results - when the car drives closer to the left yellow line, the shift decreases.

 ---